Waste education tours

 All tours are subject to availability and bookings are essential.
 They operate all year round, except for public holidays.
 The program is free of charge and includes return bus transport (within the City).

-For more information please contact the Waste Education Officer on 9528 8550 or firstname.lastname@example.org.
+For more information please contact the Projects and Waste Education Officer on 9528 0333 or email@example.com.

 Waste education tour forms